 The UCT GSB EMBA is currently being delivered in accordance with UCT's Emergency Remote Teaching (ERT) protocol.
-This framework includes a blend of synchronous (real-time online face to face virtual classroom) and asynchronous (in your own time) course content delivery methods.
+This framework includes a blend of synchronous (real-time online face to face virtual classroom) and asynchronous (self-paced / in your own time) course content delivery methods.

 Applications for our 2021 intake of our EMBA programme are NOW OPEN.

 Our intention and expectation is that there will be a return to face to face teaching in 2021, assuming we are permitted and able to do so post-lockdown.
-Should this not be possible, contingency plans are in place to ensure minimal disruption to the academic programme.
+Should this not be possible, contingency plans are in place to deliver the academic programme through a blend of synchronous and asynchronous learning methods.
+We will return to classroom based teaching and face-to-face learning when it is safe to do so.

 The Executive Management MBA (EMBA) at the UCT Graduate School of Business (GSB) is ranked top in Africa, and 45th worldwide, by the QS Global EMBA Rankings for 2020.
 It will give you the boost you need to redefine yourself and keep advancing.